 Acquisitions.
-We strategically acquire single tenant net leased retail properties when we have determined that a potential acquisition target meets our return on investment criteria and such acquisition will diversify our rental income either by tenant, geographically or retail sector concentration.
-Since the commencement of our acquisition program in April 2010, we have acquired 44 single tenant net leased retail properties in 22 states in 15 retail sectors.
+We strategically acquire net leased retail properties when we have determined that a potential acquisition target meets our return on investment criteria and such acquisition will diversify our rental income either by tenant, geographically or retail sector concentration.
+Since the commencement of our acquisition program in April 2010, we have acquired 62 net leased retail properties in 28 states and across 17 retail sectors.